maciejkos/ds2001_cheat_sheet/README.md

 elif age < 65:
 	print("You're an adult.")  # This runs if age is 20-64
 else:
-	print("You're an older adult.")  # This runs if age is 65 or above
+	print("You're an older adult.")  # This runs if none of the above conditions is true
 ```

 - **Summary of Differences**